Amélie de Montchalin

-Amélie de Montchalin (/fr/; née Bommier, born 19 June 1985) is a French politician who has been serving as Minister Delegate for the Budget and Public Accounts in the government of Prime Minister François Bayrou since 2024.
+Amélie Chloé de Montchalin (/fr/; née Bommier, 19 June 1985) is a French politician who was appointed Minister for Public Accounts in the government of Prime Minister François Bayrou in 2024 and retained the office under Sébastien Lecornu in 2025 as Minister of Public Action and Accounts.

-From 2022 to 2024, Montchalin was the Ambassador and Permanent Representative of France to the Organisation for Economic Co-operation and Development (OECD).
+From 2022 to 2024, she was the Ambassador and Permanent Representative of France to the Organisation for Economic Co-operation and Development (OECD).

-Montchalin previously served as Minister for Ecological Transition and Territorial Cohesion under Prime Minister Élisabeth Borne (2022), Minister of Public Transformation and Service under Prime Minister Jean Castex (2020–2022) and as Secretary of State for European Affairs at the Ministry of Europe and Foreign Affairs (2019–2020).
+Montchalin previously served as Minister for Ecological Transition and Territorial Cohesion under Prime Minister Élisabeth Borne (2022), Minister of Public Transformation and Service under Prime Minister Jean Castex (2020–2022) and Secretary of State for European Affairs at the Ministry of Europe and Foreign Affairs (2019–2020).

-A member of La République En Marche!
-(LREM), Montchalin was a member of the National Assembly from 2017 to 2022, representing the 6th constituency of Essonne.
-From 2017 to 2018, she was the La République En Marche whip in the National Assembly’s Finance Committee.
+A member of Renaissance (RE, formerly La République En Marche!), she was a member of the National Assembly from 2017 to 2019, representing the 6th constituency of Essonne.
+From 2017 to 2018, she was the La République En Marche! whip in the National Assembly's Finance Committee.
+In early 2026, she was chosen by Emmanuel Macron to become the next president of the Cour des comptes.
+The decision sparked criticism from the opposition as she was until then part of the government.

 Early life and education

-Montchalin was born in Lyon.
+Amélie de Montchalin was born in Lyon.
 Her father is an administrative executive and her mother is a nurse.
 She entered HEC Paris in 2005, graduating with a master's degree in management in 2009.
 During her studies, she interned for Valérie Pécresse in the National Assembly.

+She took part in Nicolas Sarkozy's 2007 presidential campaign, and was a staffer for Pécresse during her time as Higher Education and Research Minister.
+Ahead of the 2016 The Republicans presidential primary, she helped craft Alain Juppé's economic platform.